How to make kuksi at home. Homemade kuksa. Potato strips fried with vinegar

 • cold beef broth.

-Pour a couple of tablespoons of any vegetable oil into the pan and fry fresh tomatoes with white onions on it.
-Add garlic, sauce and chopped cabbage, passed through the press, to the contents of the pan, pour in 120 ml of water and simmer for about 5 minutes.
+Pour a couple of tablespoons of any vegetable oil into a frying pan and fry fresh tomatoes and white onions in it.
+Add garlic, sauce and shredded cabbage passed through a press to the contents of the frying pan, pour in 120 ml of water and simmer for about 5 minutes.
 Cover the pan with a lid and remove from heat.

 Beat the eggs with a pinch of salt, grease the pancake pan with oil and fry thin egg pancakes.
-We turn the finished pancakes into a roll and cut like noodles.
+Roll the finished pancakes into a roll and cut them like noodles.

-We cut a fresh cucumber into strips, mix it with parsley leaves, a couple of tablespoons of soy sauce and a tablespoon of oil.
-Koreans also put in some sesame seeds.
+Cut a fresh cucumber into strips, mix it with parsley leaves, a couple of tablespoons of soy sauce and a tablespoon of oil.
+Koreans also add some sesame seeds.

-Cut the beef into strips and fry it until tender.
-Season and pour 120 ml of water, then simmer for 10 minutes.
+Cut the beef into strips and fry it until cooked.
+Season and add 120 ml of water, then simmer for 10 minutes.

-Boil the noodles, arrange them on plates and pour cold broth.
-We spread the stewed cabbage, fresh cucumber and egg noodles on top.
-On this, cooking kuksi in Korean is over.
+Boil the noodles, place them on plates and pour cold broth over them.
+Place stewed cabbage, fresh cucumber and egg noodles on top.
+This completes the preparation of kuksi in Korean.
 The soup should be served with a portion of soy sauce, which each guest can add to the soup according to their own taste.

 Ingredients: